|Volvo 240 Mods & Fixes

 |Fixing Common Corroded Ground Points

 I hear about strange intermittent electrical problems from frustrated 240 owners nearly every day.
-These problems occur because . . . . #1: These cars are old and . . . . #2: Electrical connections tend to slowly corrode over time.
+These problems occur because . . . . #1: These cars are old and . . . . #2: Electrical connections tend to slowly corrode over time and . . . #3: Cars that spend most of their lives outdoors always suffer more corrosion in electrical connection points.
 Spending a little time cleaning connections can go a long way in keeping your 240 running well, especially if your car has lived outdoors in the weather for many years (that's really bad for long electrical life for any car).

 WATCH THIS VIDEO (also read the comments section):

 And on a related note . . . . .